paraggangil/DiskDriveManager/README.md

 DiskDriveManager
 ================

-This is a software made in visual basic which shows all the drives present in the computer and their properties.
-This software also has an option to format drives.
+A simple UI which shows all the drives present in a computer and provides options to easily perform actions like formatting the disk etc. in single click